-- Lexon Gothic: newspaper and magazine type family, created in 2000.
+- Lexicon Gothic: newspaper and magazine type family, created in 2000.
 Renamed Lexon Gothic.

 - Libcziowes: based on the oldest lettering found in Bohemia, on a gravestone in Libceves dating from 1591

-- LidoSTF (2001, free): a redrawn Times with lots of individuality, yet still a newspaper face
+- LidoSTF (2001, free): a redrawn Times with lots of individuality, yet still a newspaper typeface

 - ITC Malstock (1996-1997), a condensed film poster face.